maurolepore/defensive-workflow/README.md

 1. Identify key behaviour.
 2. Shape your environment to enforce those behaviours.

 Now, say that you want to eat healthier.
-Which behaviour may help you achieve your goal more effectively?
+Which behaviour may help you achieve your goal?

-1. Resist the icecream every time you open your refrigerator.
-2. Avoid buying icecream.

 <iframe src="https://todaysmeet.com/room/3260823/embed?type=live&hide_ui=0" height="400" width="100%"></iframe>